Guard‑Gated Living In Bay Point: What To Know

 What is guard-gated living in Bay Point?

-• It is a neighborhood setup where private roads and entrances are controlled by staffed or automated gates, with access policies managed by an association.
+• It is a neighborhood setup where private roads and an entrance controlled by staffed or automated gates, with access policies managed by an association.

 How do emergency services access a gated community in Miami-Dade?